docker/docs/desktop/faqs.md

 ### Is Docker Desktop compatible with Apple silicon processors?

 At the moment, Docker Desktop is compatible with Intel processors only.
+For more information, see [Apple M1 Tech preview](../docker-for-mac/apple-m1.md).

-You can follow the status of Apple Silicon support in our [roadmap](https://github.com/docker/roadmap/issues/142){:target="_blank" rel="noopener" class="_"}.
+You can also follow the status of Apple Silicon support in our [Roadmap](https://github.com/docker/roadmap/issues/142){:target="_blank" rel="noopener" class="_"}.

 ### What is HyperKit?